IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader that supports this option shall use WADO-RS Retrieve [RAD-107] to retrieve rendered images from an Image Manager / Image Archive.

+> Note that the retrieve rendered images functionality is available in CP-RAD-475.

 The requests shall use the information in DiagnosticReport.result.derivedFrom.endpoint.address and DiagnosticReport.result.component.valueString to construct valid WADO-RS URLs that conform to the semantics as RetrieveInstance or RetrieveFrames as defined in WADO-RS Retrieve [RAD-107], retrieve the corresponding rendered images.

 A Report Reader that also supports the Series/Study Navigation Option shall be able to construct WADO-RS URLs that confirm to the RetrieveSeries and RetrieveStudy semantics.